-She started competitive sprint canoeing in 2000 at age 32.
-At that time, women were banned from national championship events.
-Pam was the first woman to compete in canoe at the 2000 US National Sprint/Kayak Championships.
+Pam started competitive sprint canoeing in 2000 at age 32.
+At that time, women were barred from national championship events.
+She was the first woman to compete in canoe at the 2000 US National Sprint/Kayak Championships.
 She competed against the men in the intermediate class, which was a bridge class for men jumping from the junior to senior rank.
 Competing against the men did not stop her – Pam left with a gold and bronze medal.

 In 2001 she was forced to compete against the men again, winning gold in the men’s C4 (4 person canoe event).
-Pam finished the season ranked 8th in men’s canoe.
+Pam finished the season actually ranked 8th nationally in men’s canoe.
 Pam told us how she helped to change things.

 “I know that my efforts on and off the water and my good working relationship with USA Canoe/Kayak (USACK), the national governing body for our sport, were influential in spurring USACK to change its bylaws.
 In 2002 they allowed women to race at the nationals in events of their own, equal to the men.
 (We were only the second country in the world to do so.
 Now there are over 50).“

 The following year she became the first woman to compete at the U.S. National Marathon Canoe/Kayak Trials.
 This is a 30 kilometer event in an ICF (high kneel) sprint canoe.
 Competing against the men, Pam won silver.